Eugene Louis Faccuito

 Eugene Louis Faccuito (March 20, 1925 – April 7, 2015), known professionally as Luigi, was an American jazz dancer, choreographer, teacher, and innovator who created the jazz exercise technique.
-The Luigi Warm Up Technique is a training program that promotes body alignment, balance, core strength, and "feeling from the inside."
+The Luigi Warm Up Technique is a training program that promotes body alignment, balance, core strength, and "feeling from the inside".
 It is also used for rehabilitation.
 This method became the world's first standard technique for teaching jazz and musical theater dance.

-Faccuito developed the technique, which consists of a series of ballet-based exercises, for his rehabilitation after suffering paralyzing injuries in a car accident at the age of twenty one.
-He couldn't stop dancing, so he first learned to regain control of his body by what he uses as a cornerstone of his technique – namely, to "lengthen and stretch the body without strain" and "put the good side into the bad side."
-He then focused on a way "to stabilize himself – as if he were pressing down on an invisible (dance) barre." e went on to have a successful dance career and became a world-renowned jazz teacher.
+Faccuito developed the technique, which consists of a series of ballet-based exercises, for his rehabilitation after suffering paralyzing injuries in a car accident at the age of 21.
+He couldn't stop dancing, so he first learned to regain control of his body by what he uses as a cornerstone of his technique – namely, to "lengthen and stretch the body without strain" and "put the good side into the bad side".
+He then focused on a way "to stabilize himself – as if he were pressing down on an invisible (dance) barre".
+He went on to have a successful dance career and became a world-renowned jazz teacher.

 Early life and career

 Born in Steubenville, Ohio, Luigi is the eighth of eleven children of immigrant Italian parents, Nicola and Antoinette (Savoia) Faccuito.
 His father died when Luigi was five.
 His older brother Tony taught him to sing, dance, and use contortionist skills so he could enter local talent contests to win prize money for the family.
 He was a natural performer who won many events.
-At the age of ten, he had an agent who got him a job with bandleader Ted Lewis as the shadow in Lewis's "Me and My Shadow".
+At the age of 10, he had an agent who got him a job with bandleader Ted Lewis as the shadow in Lewis's "Me and My Shadow".
 He won The Original Amateur Hour contest in nearby Pittsburgh.

 At thirteen, Luigi replaced Dean Martin, his neighbor, in the Bernie Davis Orchestra, a local twelve-man band that performed at weddings, school dances, and special events throughout Pennsylvania, Ohio, and West Virginia.
 He stayed with the band for close to five years.

 Aged 18, he was drafted into the U.S. Navy during World War II.
 He served in the Pacific Theater – New Guinea and the Philippines - until the war's end.
-After returning home at age twenty-one, he enrolled in college to become a lawyer, but his brother Tony pushed him to study in Hollywood under the G. I. Bill of Rights to pursue a film career.
+After returning home at age 21, he enrolled in college to become a lawyer, but his brother Tony pushed him to study in Hollywood under the G. I. Bill of Rights to pursue a film career.

 He moved to California, enrolled in his first ballet classes with Bronislava Nijinska, and studied other theatrical forms at Falcon Studios in Hollywood.
 Three months later, in 1946, he was in a car accident that left him paralyzed on the right side of his body.
 After awakening months later from a coma, he was told by doctors that he would never walk again.